AnneEstoppey/Offshore_chatbot/README.md

 - llama-cpp-python
 - streamlit

-**NOTE**: if you are using Windows, you will have to install Visual Studio Installer, and then install the Desktop development with C++, in order to be able to install and use the python libraries related to 'llama-ccp'.
+**NOTE**: if you are using Windows, you will have to install Visual Studio Installer, and then install the Desktop development with C++, in order to be able to install and use the python libraries related to 'llama-cpp' (where 'cpp' stands for 'C++').

 ## Data source
 LLM: